REVIEW AND ADJUSTMENT OF A SUPPORT ORDER

 If a parent disagrees with the

-results of the review, the parent may present an argument at the judicial
+results of the review, it is the parent’s responsibility to present an argument

 9.

-When the AGO is done with the modification, they will close the
+When the AGO is done with the modification, the AGO will take the

-NOTE: If there is a completed order and the AG referral has not been closed on ORSIS, contact the secretary for the attorney listed on ORSIS to close the referral.
+NOTE: If there is a completed order and the AG referral has not been closed on ORSIS, contact the secretary for the assigned AAGO listed on ORSIS to close the referral.

 10.